Sisters of St. Joseph of the Third Order of St. Francis: History

 The Congregation was founded on July 1, 1901, by 46 former members of the School Sisters of St. Francis who wished to see to the educational needs of the children of Polish immigrants.
-They began in under the name "Polish Sisters of St. Joseph".
+They began under the name "Polish Sisters of St. Joseph".
 A 35-acre parcel of land, which contained a pine grove and small farmhouse, was purchased in 1901 from the Bulmanski Family by Rev. Luke Pescinski.
 The cornerstone of the motherhouse, St. Joseph's Convent Stevens Point, Wisconsin was laid the following year.
 In 1902, the building was opened as the St. Joseph Polish Academy.

 By 1926 the sisters were serving in 49 schools in five states.
 Provinces were established in Wisconsin, Ohio, and Illinois.
 The sisters expanded their work to health care in 1938 with the opening of River Pines Sanitorium outside of Stevens Point.
 They subsequently operated hospitals and nursing facilities in Colorado, Michigan, Mississippi, Nebraska, Ohio, and Wisconsin.
 In 1945 the name of the congregation was changed to the "Sisters of St. Joseph of the Third Order of St. Francis".

 In 1949, the sisters purchased fifteen acres adjacent to their provincial convent, and founded Marymount Hospital in Garfield Heights, Ohio.
 "The Village at Marymount" is on the hospital campus.
 Marymount Place is an assisted living facility, while St. Joseph's Villa offers continuing care.
 Clare Hall provides palliative and hospice care.

 In 1962 sisters were sent to Puerto Rico and Peru, in 1971 to Brazil, and in 1981 to South Africa.
 In 1967 the Rice Lake Franciscan Sisters merged with the SSJ-TOSF; 32 sisters joined the Chicago Province.
 In 1990 one centralized governance structure replaced the former three provinces.
 The Central Service Offices were located to St. Joseph Motherhouse in Stevens Point.